 The Girl Scouts began in 1912, founded as the Girl Guides of America by Juliette Gordon "Daisy" Low.
 After a year of weak growth, Low changed the name to Girl Scouts of the US in 1913 to take advantage of the name recognition of the Boy Scouts (the organzation further slightly adjusted its name to Girl Scouts of the USA in 1947).
 It received a Congressional Charter in 1950.
 While Boy Scouting and Girl Guiding organizations in many countries have merged, the two US organizations remain completely separate.
 While Baden-Powell, who founded both world movements, felt that girls should be called Guides, the US program's name change to Girl Scouts has caused over a century of confusion for the public and for potential donors.
 Starting in 1910, a rival girls organization called the Girl Scouts of America (founded in Des Moines, Iowa) existed for a few years, but never grew beyond a small number of troop.

 US Girl Scouting is divided into six divisions based on school grade:

-The former Senior Girl Scout program had great difficulty competing for girls with the BSA's Exploring program after Exploring became coed in 1971.
+The high-school-aged Girl Scout programs have had great difficulty competing for girls with the BSA's Exploring program after Exploring became coed in 1971.
 And the Girl Scouts organization has been both hostile and defensive since the Boy Scouts of America announced its plan (in late 2017) to offer programming for girls from Kindergarten through age 20.